Sound Insulation Testing

 All of our sound insulation tests are carried out in accordance with ISO 140-4 and ISO 140-7.
-All of our test engineers are members of the Institute of Acoustics and RJ Acoustics is UKAS accredited for pre-completion sound testing.
+All of our test engineers are members of the Institute of Acoustics.

 New build properties need to meet the requirements of DnTw+Ctr ≥45dB and LnTw ≤62dB.
 Conversion properties need to meet the requirements of DnTw+Ctr ≥43dB and LnTw ≤64dB.

 RJ Acoustics’ engineers have over 10 years of experience in sound insulation testing.
 We are experts in consultancy as well as the testing, having completed thousands of jobs throughout the UK.
 We take pride in offering all of our clients a personal service and some of the highest levels of expertise to be found.
 (See our customer testimonials here)

 We regularly provide consultations for project managers and developers from the very start of developments, ensuring peace of mind when it comes time to have a sound test.

 Contact us today for more information about our sound testing services or to book a no obligation quote, free of charge.

 What is a Sound Insulation Test?

 Airborne Tests – These tests are carried out on party walls and floors/ceilings between dwellings.
 An airborne test measures levels of sound transmitted through the air.
 We use a loudspeaker that produces white noise on one side of the partition, and measure with a decibel meter on the other side how much sound is lost through the partition.

 Examples of airborne noise that you would expect to find in a dwelling are televisions, radios and people talking.